Joe Garcia: 2014

 García ran for re-election to the U.S. House in 2014.
 He faced Republican nominee Carlos Curbelo in the general election on November 4, 2014.
 According to a Washington Post article in December 2012, Garcia was one of the 10 most vulnerable incumbents in 2014.
 He was a member of the Democratic Congressional Campaign Committee's Frontline Program, designed to help protect vulnerable Democratic incumbents heading into the 2014 election.
 Nonetheless, Garcia lost to the Republican nominee Carlos Curbelo, 51.5% to 48.5%.

 2016

-Garcia ran again to reclaim his seat but was defeated by Curbelo, 53% to 41%.
+in the 2016 election, Garcia ran again to reclaim his seat but was defeated by Curbelo, 53% to 41%.